 Connecting: One of the bigger challenges in providing help to those in need, especially when families may be experiencing need for the first time, is to provide information about services and systems available.
 Our Community Resource Guide (in print and online) seeks to help families find assistance immediately.
 With better information, not only can local communities use finite program resources more efficiently but also families’ needs can be matched more effectively.
 We hope to rapidly connect people in new ways to create real and impactful change, whether it be a streamlined way to find “where do I take my stuff” to quick and easy community engagements.

 Illuminating: We also wish to create awareness of the rising need in our Appalachian community and to challenge presumptions about what it means to be in need or poor in Anderson County.
 For example, our local housing challenges.
-Our County has only 22% of the subsidized rental housing units needed for low-income renters and 45.4% of our housing stock is considered functionally obsolete and represents a public health risk to all who dwell within them.
+Our County has only 22 percent of the subsidized rental housing units needed for low-income renters.
 Overall, 30.6% of households in Anderson County experience a shortfall every month in their income to cover monthly costs because of the high cost of shelter (which includes insurance, utilities, and taxes as well as rent or mortgage).

 Collaborating: We hope to shift thinking about need in Anderson from a “them” problem to a challenge for “us.”
 Local dialog between elites, advocates, and residents has the promise to build awareness and establish common ground.
 Conversations through our community engagement activities can help us identify any disconnect in how need-based problems are resolved.
 This interaction can create venues for discussion about alternative ways to allocate and use public resources.
 We seek to connect volunteers to service opportunities and invite them into broader community collaboration.